vignankamarthi/CS3500-HW9/README.md

     - Verified initial state, scheme switching, and high contrast detection
     - Tested toggling between schemes and scheme-specific state tracking

-#### Testing Images

-The implementation includes visual documentation in the form of screenshots showing the application with different color schemes.
-These images can be found in the `test/cs3500/pawnsboard/view/TestingImages` directory and show:

-- Normal mode vs. High Contrast mode comparison
-- Different board states with high contrast enabled
-- Card display with enhanced visibility
-- UI controls for switching between modes

 These screenshots serve as both documentation and a visual testing reference to ensure the color schemes are correctly implemented and provide the intended accessibility benefits.